CHAPTER ONE

 For those reading, I should mention that we must remember Ukraine is under attack from a terrorist state and that I have to censor some of my writing.
 There are certain photos I cannot share or events I cannot mention at the moment.
 However, tonight as we wandered around the main square, Dmytro asked how I felt about being here, had it lived up to expectations?
 I said it had, that it was a grander city than I expected, more open and that I felt safe walking around - then we laughed as we realised what I'd just said.
 Yes, even though there was an 'Air Alert' alarm on my phone, somehow I felt safer here than in many cities.

 Back to the reason we are here: Dmytro's lost family.
 On the first night with our friends, Dmytro resolved several puzzles which had troubled him for a long time and also the recent belief that he may have had a half-brother.
 This turned out not to be the case, as the birth certificate showed the father Teodor Morykit, with parents Dmytro & Parasceva and the baby born 1944, the year Teodor was taken by the Germans.
 However, we had not deciphered further and the maiden name of Parasceva turned out to be different from Dmytro's grandmother Parasceva.
 So although it seemed strange that there could be two Teodor's from the same village with parents of the same name, I considered it was no different in Scotland.
 Our town has so many 'Grants' that it is entirely possible that say, there could be two David Grants who had parents with the names Andrew & Fiona.
 A further look at the birth certificates of siblings confirmed Dmytro's father was indeed not the father.
-This made sense as Dmytro thought it impossible to keep such a secret unless he of course hadn't known himself.
+This made sense, as Dmytro thought it impossible to keep such a secret unless he of course hadn't known himself.

 Next day there was a festival in the square and there were many dressed in traditional costumes, embroidered shirts and blouses and flowers in the hair.
 We listened to a wonderful choir with a host of bandora players (a bandora is a traditional Ukrainian instrument).

-On hearing this distinctive sound, Dmytro became emotional.
-The music had brought back memories of his childhood and the shellac records his Dad had played.
-He said, ' Standing in this very square where Dad has been, I can't imagine what it must have been like at 19 years old to be taken from your family and never see them again.
+I can't imagine what it must have been like at 19 years old to be taken from your family and never see them again.
 His life in effect stopped here.
 The trauma never left him, even at ninety two years old, on his death bed, he was right back here.'

 - Where were we from?